Enantioselective radical reactions can be induced by electron spin polarization: A quantum mechanism for Nature's

-So we see that coherent evolution of the spin-polarised state due to the exchange interaction initially enhances the reaction probability for the $R$ ($+$) pathway over the $S$ ($-$) pathway.
-If the $R$ and $S$ intermediates can also interconvert then this means the excess population in the \ce{[A^$\bullet $B^$\bullet$]_{$S$}} state after initial reactions can replenish the \ce{[A^$\bullet $B^$\bullet$]_{$R$}} state, overall leading to an excess of the final \ce{{}^SP_{$R$}} product over the \ce{{}^SP_{$S$}} product.
-In Fig.~\ref{fig-model-kf}(a) the instantaneous $R/S$ reaction rate difference is shown for this model across a range of rates of interconversion between $R$ and $S$ precursor states, starting from the $\ket{\Psi_0}$ state (details of the quantitative modelling are given in appendix~\ref{sec-quant}).
-This illustrates the above argument, showing a clear asymmetry in the $R$ and $S$ reaction rates.
-Note that flipping the initial spin-polarisation corresponds to changing the sign of the $\ket{\mathrm{S}}$ component of the initial spin state, which is equivalent to an initial phase shift by $\pi$, which flips the selectively in the instantaneous reaction rate from $R$ to $S$.
+So we see that coherent evolution of the spin-polarised state due to the exchange interaction initially enhances the reaction probability for the $R$ ($+$) pathway over the $S$ ($-$) pathway, assuming $\theta > 0$.
+If the $R$ and $S$ intermediates can also interconvert, as is often the case for high energy radical intermediates with partially filled orbitals,\cite{poh_photoredox_2025} then this means the excess population in the \ce{[A^$\bullet $B^$\bullet$]_{$S$}} state after the initial reaction can replenish the \ce{[A^$\bullet $B^$\bullet$]_{$R$}} state, overall leading to an excess of the final \ce{{}^SP_{$R$}} product over the \ce{{}^SP_{$S$}} product.
+In summary the enantioselectivity of the spin-polarised radical recombination is controlled by the spin-orbit coupling between SOMOs on A and B, $\Lambda_{\mathrm{AB}}$, the direct coupling $V_{\mathrm{AB}}$, and the energy splitting between singlet and triplet radical pair states $2J$ and the coherent spin-dynamics of the radical pair that $2J$ induces, which creates an imbalance in instantaneous reaction rates.